This function must be called from a Shiny app's UI in order for all other

 use shinyjs in R markdown documents.

-if you want to see detailed debugging
+Set this to TRUE if you want to see detailed debugging

 statements in the JavaScript console.
 Can be useful when filing bug reports